BenFielder/github-actions-controller/README.md

 <h2> How do I get started? </h2>

-Simply inside your repository setup a workflow file, similar to the below example.
+To get started in your repository setup a workflow file, similar to the below example.

 ```
 name: Github Actions Controller